tjbo/books/README.md

 - query-string, because I am making the whole app linkable/stateful through the URL Hash

 ## DATA
 I decided to use the Google Books API for books data.
-This would have big implications everywhere, especially since I chose the “linkable URL” option for a feature.
+This would have implications everywhere, especially since I also chose the “linkable URL” option for a feature.

 Basically I came to think of Google Books API as my database; and so there is quite bit of work going on with requests, isLoading states and then sorting and displaying this data.